jckleiner/config/setup/macos-ansible/README.md

 > However, it also prompts you to enter your GitHub credentials every time you pull or push a repository.
 >
 > You can configure Git to store your password for you.
 If you'd like to set that up, read all about setting up password caching.

+### OpenJDK and Maven
+ * Download and install Azul Zulu openjdk 11 (arm64 `.dmg` file) - https://www.azul.com/downloads/?version=java-11-lts&os=macos&package=jdk (see also: https://stackoverflow.com/questions/68358505/how-to-compile-openjdk-11-on-an-m1-macbook)
+ * `maven --version` shows openjdk 17, which was installed from homebrew as a dependency.

+   `brew info openjdk` gives this output:

+         ==> Caveats
+         For the system Java wrappers to find this JDK, symlink it with sudo ln -sfn /opt/homebrew/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk

+         openjdk is keg-only, which means it was not symlinked into /opt/homebrew, because macOS provides similar software and installing this software in parallel can cause all kinds of trouble.

+         If you need to have openjdk first in your PATH, run: echo 'export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"' >> ~/.zshrc

+         For compilers to find openjdk you may need to set: export CPPFLAGS="-I/opt/homebrew/opt/openjdk/include"

+So, `brew install openjdk@17` installs the openjdk 17 but does NOT link it (meaning symlink it into `/Library/Java/JavaVirtualMachines`)

+ > For the system Java wrappers to find this JDK, symlink it with
+ >
+ > `sudo ln -sfn $(brew --prefix)/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk`

+When only Zulu JDK 11 was installed and openjdk@17 was not symlinked yed, `java --version` outputs 'Java 11'.
+After the symlink, `java --version` outputs 'Java 17'. `mvn --version` outputs 'Java 17' in both cases because it is pointing to its dependency propbably.

+So, if Java 17 is needed, just symlink it like above.
+IntelliJ can then automatically detect that JDK 17.

+ * You could also use the java bin in the brew package : `export PATH="/opt/homebrew/opt/openjdk/bin:$PATH"`, `java --version` outputs openjdk 17.0.1.
+But probably this is not the proper way to do it.

+### IntelliJ
+ * Import all settings: `File > Manage IDE Settings > Import Settings`
+ * The font is sometimes NOT imported and IntelliJ sticks to its default font for some reason.
+This can be fixed either by manually selecting the correct font again or deleting the `editor-font.xml` file in `~/Library/Application Support/JetBrains/IdeaIC2021.3/options`.
+This forces IntellJ to use the correct fonts configured in `.../options/editor.xml`
+ * Select a JDK.
+Generally IntelliJ will detect the available JDK's